noobe/learning-go/02 - Variables and assignments/README.md

-# 02. Calculate Mean/Avg of 2 numbers.
+# 02. Variables and types.

 ## Go supports 2 ways to use variables:
 - Declare variable and then assign a valid values